18rway/dolphot/README.md

 #MaxE = 0.5              #maximum ellipticity for good star (flt)
 #
 ```
-After changing all relevant parameters and setting up the PSF, we can run the true photeomtry dolphot step.
+After changing all relevant parameters and setting up the PSFs, we can run the photometry step using the dolphot command and specifying the relevant parameter file.
 ```
 dolphot 2022riv_f150w.phot -pdolphot.param
 ```
 The filename can bet set by you.
 This will create a photometry file with many columns.
-Luckily, running dolphot creates a variety of files which give the column names(2022riv_f150w.phot.columns) and explain the output.
+Running dolphot creates a variety of files which explain the column names(2022riv_f150w.phot.columns) and explain the output.
 In essense, the output file will contain x and y positions of the detections as well as Vega mangitudes.
 In order to pinpoint what the output for your source is, a bit of additional care is required.
-One must use the RA/DEC of the source to fin d detections within some small(5-10 pixel) radius around your source. there may be 3-4 detections, but using the following notebook(which has a SN as it's desired source) one can overlay the detections onto the image and tell which magnitude corresponds to the source itself and not some nearby object.
+One must use the RA/DEC of the source to find detections within some small(5-10 pixel) radius around your source. there may be 3-4 detections, but using the following notebook(which has a SN as it's desired source) one can overlay the detections onto the image and tell which magnitude corresponds to the source itself and not some nearby object.
 Here is an example for SN 2022riv which can be easily duplicated: [Parsing dolphot output](https://github.com/18rway/dolphot/blob/main/Reading_dolphot.ipynb)